 Supporting a wide range of products from mobile devices to servers, 14 nm transistors improve performance and reduce leakage power.
-Intel® 14 nm technology will be used to manufacture a wide range of high-performance to low-power products including servers, personal computing devices, and products for the Internet of Things.
-The first systems based on the Intel® Core™ M processor were made available on shelves for the holiday selling season followed by broader OEM availability in the first half of 2015.
-Additional products based on 14 nm process technology will be introduced in the coming months.
+Intel® 14 nm technology is used to manufacture a wide range of high-performance to low-power products including servers, personal computing devices, and products for the Internet of Things.

 Intel’s 14 nm process and lead system-on-a-chip (SoC) product are now qualified and in volume production, with fabs in Oregon (2014), Arizona (2014), and Ireland (2015).